Anchieta Patriota

-José de Anchieta Gomes Patriota (born 31 March 1957) is a Brazilian politician and current mayor of Carnaíba.
-He has been a member of the Brazilian Socialist Party since 2000s.
+José de Anchieta Gomes Patriota (born 31 March 1957) is a Brazilian politician and former mayor of Carnaíba.
+He has been a member of the Brazilian Socialist Party since the early 2000s.

 Early life

 Patriota was born in Carnaíba in 1957.
 He lived by the Pajéu River throughout his childhood.
 He attended elementary school at two schools in his hometown: Joaquim Mendes da Silva and João Gomes dos Reis.
 He completed high school in Serra Talhada and Recife.
 He later became an obstetrician-gynecologist.